Daniel-M-Kelly/Udacity-MLND-Project/MLND_Capstone_Report.md

 This increased the training data from 22,349 samples to 380,995 and there is now 3318 examples of each code.

+I then re-trained the Random Forest and K Neighbors classifiers using the new dataset.
+Example code:

+`KN_clf_res = KNeighborsClassifier(n_neighbors=10, weights = 'distance', n_jobs = 4)`

+`KN_clf_res.fit(X_train_res, y_train_res)`
+`KN_y_pred_res = KN_clf_res.predict(X_test)`

+`print(classification_report(y_test, KN_y_pred_res))`

+The results were dissapointing, all metrics for both models decreased using the SMOTE augmented dataset (a comparison of all the results is visually represented in the results section).
+Comparing the F1 Score of the model on the training set, versus on the testing set confirmed my suspicion that the model was overfitting.
+The weighted F1 Score for the K Neighbors algorithm using the SMOTE training set was 0.976, and on the testing set it was only 0.48.
+I suspect the overfitting is a result of there not being enough samples of some of the classes to create an accurate representation of that class.

 ## IV.
 Results